yt-dlp/yt-dlp/README.md

  - `category_names` (list): Friendly names of the categories
  - `name` (string): Friendly name of the smallest category

 Each aforementioned sequence when referenced in an output template will be replaced by the actual value corresponding to the sequence name.
+For example for `-o %(title)s-%(id)s.%(ext)s` and an mp4 video with title `yt-dlp test video` and id `BaW_jenozKc`, this will result in a `yt-dlp test video-BaW_jenozKc.mp4` file created in the current directory.

 Note that some of the sequences are not guaranteed to be present since they depend on the metadata obtained by a particular extractor.
 Such sequences will be replaced with placeholder value provided with `--output-na-placeholder` (`NA` by default).

-For example for `-o %(title)s-%(id)s.%(ext)s` and an mp4 video with title `yt-dlp test video` and id `BaW_jenozKc`, this will result in a `yt-dlp test video-BaW_jenozKc.mp4` file created in the current directory.
+**Tip**: Look at the `-j` output to identify which fields are available for the purticular URL

-For numeric sequences you can use numeric related formatting, for example, `%(view_count)05d` will result in a string with view count padded with zeros up to 5 characters, like in `00042`.
+For numeric sequences you can use [numeric related formatting](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting), for example, `%(view_count)05d` will result in a string with view count padded with zeros up to 5 characters, like in `00042`.

 Output templates can also contain arbitrary hierarchical path, e.g. `-o '%(playlist)s/%(playlist_index)s - %(title)s.%(ext)s'` which will result in downloading each video in a directory corresponding to this path template.
 Any missing directory will be automatically created for you.